Mrsebastino/First-Milestone/README.md

 <h4>Media</h4>

-Most of the photos are taken from Pexels, one photo is mine, and two photos is from Google, The icon in the page tab was created with favicon, after somebody recomended it on Slack.
+Most of the photos are taken from Pexels, one photo is mine, and two photos are from Google, The icon in the page tab was created with favicon, after somebody recomended it on Slack.

 <h4>Acknowledgements</h4>

 I have took inspiration from two Code Institute mini project, the Bootstrap project and Resume project.
-I made adjustment to the contact form and the navbar form, i removed some unwanted items.
+I made adjustment to the contact form and the navbar form, the contact form is part from bootstrap and helps form a slack mentor.